macder/wfv-validation/README.md

 You get a simple declarative api that helps you work with forms and input in an elegant way.

-WFV uses [Valitron](https://github.com/vlucas/valitron), a lightweight and powerful library to validate input constraints.
+WFV uses [Valitron](https://github.com/vlucas/valitron), a powerful lightweight library that has ZERO dependencies, to validate input constraints.

 # Table of Contents